 In 2018 we introduced the PATHS curriculum to our school.
 PATHS stands for Promoting Alternative Thinking Strategies.
 It is a programme of lessons specifically designed for use in Primary schools which will enable our children to make good social and emotional choices and develop skills that will positively benefit them throughout their lives.
 The aim of the programme is to facilitate the systematic development of children's self-control, emotional awareness and interpersonal problem-solving skills.

 The PATHS Curriculum includes four conceptual units.
-The
+The units are:

 - Emotional Understanding - children learn the language of emotions and are taught self-recognition of own feelings and the recognition of emotions in others.